samvera/hyrax/README.md

 ## Customizing metadata

 Chances are you will want to customize the default metadata provided by Sufia.
 Here's [a guide](https://github.com/projecthydra-labs/sufia-core/wiki/Customizing-Metadata) to help you with that

-## Proxies and Transfers (Sufia 4.x only)

-To add proxies and transfers to your **Sufia 4**-based app, run the 'sufia:models:proxies' generator and then run 'rake db:migrate'.
-If you're already running Sufia 5 or 6, this is already added and you may skip this step.

 ## Admin Users